-Myslenice is a town in the Lesser Poland Voivodeship, 30 km from Krakow.
+Myslenice is a town in the Lesser Poland Voivodeship, 30 km from Krakow, hence it is a good starting point to Krakow trip.
 It is attractive both for enthusiasts of skiing and hiking and lovers of history and sightseeing.
 The town is famous for its numerous interesting monuments, like the castle in Myslenice and a church of St. James the Apostle (a point on the Way of St. James) and provides tourists with a lot of attractions.
 The greatest one is undoubtedly the Ski Centre Myslenice with ski, foot and bike trails.

 Myslenice is a listed town.
 The most import ant sites there are: market square (established in 1458, according to Magdeburg rights), ruins of the 13th-century-old castle, a church of Navity of Mary from 1466 and Greek House from the late 17th century.